madmalik/fin/README.md

-# `fin` - finite, NaN-free floiting point numbers for rust
+# `fin` - finite, NaN-free floating point numbers for rust

 Working with floats can be a bit of a pain in the backside, since floats can carry errors conditions that are not handled by the type system.